September 18, 2025

 • About 20 million Americans have pollen-driven hay fever; the same exposure can cause different symptoms in different people.

 Wild Mediterranean Oregano Oil is a friendly resource for readers learning about triggers.
-For product questions or shipping in the US and Canada, call 1-800-326-2001.
+For product questions or shipping in the US and Canada, call 1-800-326-2001

 How seasonal allergens impact respiratory health, sinus support, and lung cleansing

 A clear chain links pollen exposure in the nose to pressure in the sinuses and tightness in the chest.
 When pollen lands on the nasal lining, irritation can cause congestion and postnasal drainage that trickles toward the throat.
+Sinus congestion and blocked nose are common, and can lead to sinus infection or chronic sinusitis if inflammation persists.

 Blocked sinuses and drainage often feel like more than a minor nuisance.
 Congestion raises pressure and can lead to headache, ear fullness, and a sore throat as mucus moves down the throat.
+Sinus problems may also cause fatigue and discomfort.

 These symptoms may also build over days with steady exposure.
 Simple support—closing windows on high pollen days and using HEPA filtration—cuts the load that reaches your system.